hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hbar-allowance-approval.md

 #### Negative Tests
 - Test that an EOA calling the `hbarApprove` function without the correct signature will fail.
-- Test that a contract calling the `hbarApprove` function without the correct signature will fail.
+- Test that a contract calling the `hbarApprove` function without the correct contract key will fail.
 - Test that an attempt to transfer more hbars that the spender has been granted will fail.